nextflow-io/nextflow/docs/developer-env.md

 ````

-## Extension
+## Extensions

-Extensions are a key feature of IDEs and allow you to customize your development environment by adding support for various programming languages, tools, and features.
+Extensions are a key feature of IDE's and allow you to customize your development environment by adding support for various programming languages, tools, and features.
 The [VS Code Marketplace](https://marketplace.visualstudio.com/vscode) offers thousands of extensions that can enhance your productivity and tailor the editor to your specific needs.

 ### Nextflow